plone/training/docs/voltoaddons/05-objectwidget-block-edit.md

     config.widgets.widget.text_align = TextAlign;
 ```

 A widget is a component with three main props: `id`, `value`, and `onChange`.
-The widget needs to call back the `onChange` with id and new value.
+The widget needs to call back the `onChange` with an `id` and new value.

-To conform to the UI requirements Volto provides the `FormFieldWrapper`
+To conform to the UI requirements, Volto provides the `FormFieldWrapper`
 component which works on a very nice and easy principle:
 - drop whatever control inside it as a child
 - it will render that control neatly wrapped with the label, description,
-  error messages, etc.
+  error messages, and so on.

 This concept is somewhat similar to Zope's ZPT macro and slot system.

-Now go back to the schema and let's use the new text align widget.
+Now go back to the schema, and let's use the new text align widget.
-Within `src/DataTable/schema.js`, uncomment the widget use from `TableSchema
+Within `src/DataTable/schema.js`, uncomment the widget used in `TableSchema
-textAlign property` and remove the `choices` property.
+textAlign property`, and remove the `choices` property.

 ```jsx
 // change in TableSchema properties